Biancagambino7/MedMNIST-models/README.md

   - Longest training time
   - Did not consistently outperform CNN on this dataset
   - Less efficient for small medical image datasets like DermaMNIST

+ - **Autoencoder**
+   - The images in both models were successfully recreated, they were able to take out the noise and make them less blurry.
+The only problem with both was discoloration, which could be a mix of using small amounts of pixels and also skin has gradients that are hard for models to track accurately.
+So overall both of these models worked.

 ---